 What’s perplexing, though, is this: why did every shuttle, like its predecessor space vehicles, have a system that would destroy the rocket during launch if something went wrong, causing the vehicle to plummet toward Orlando or some other populated area?

-If the shuttle was so safe that it didn’t need an escape system how could it also be so dangerous that it needed a self-destruct mechanism?
+If the shuttle was so safe that it didn’t need an escape system, how could it also be so dangerous that it required a self-destruct mechanism?

 In 1986, the lack of an escape system led to the deaths of seven astronauts on the space shuttle Challenger.

-While the well-known video of the loss of Challenger looks like an explosion, it was really a tearing apart of the vehicle.
+While the famous video of the loss of Challenger looks like an explosion, it was really a tearing apart of the vehicle.
 This is an important distinction.